-How can you not fall in love with the Big Apple!
+How can you not fall in love with the Big Apple?
 Sure enough, it took me a second to do so.
-And after that one time I vowed to live in the city.
+And after that one time, I vowed to live in the city.
 Which I did!
-Postcard to varied movies and theme of emblematic songs as “New York, New York” by Frank Sinatra, and “Empire State of Mind” by Jay Z, the “city that never sleeps” enchants people with its skyscrapers, parks and the cosmopolitan life.
+Postcard to varied movies and themes of emblematic songs such as “New York, New York” by Frank Sinatra and “Empire State of Mind” by Jay Z, the “city that never sleeps” enchants people with its skyscrapers, parks, and the cosmopolitan life.

-Denver is one of the most underrated city in the country.
-I have special bond with it.
-I love quietness and nature, and without a doubt Denver is my city to go for that!
+Denver is one of the most underrated cities in the country.
+I have a special bond with it.
+I love quietness and nature, and without a doubt, Denver is my city to go for that!
 I lived there for more than two years while I completed my studies.
 There are over 200 parks spread around the capital of Colorado.

 But the advantages do not end there.
 The biggest Colorado city is also known for encouraging sports and healthy life.
 There are over a thousand kilometers of bicycle lanes, transforming Denver into the city with the biggest interconnected lanes line of all the United States.

-In terms of food, various chefs chose to work with local products, using fresh food, artisan cheese, organic meat to create healthy, innovative and flavorful plates.
+In terms of food, various chefs chose to work with local products, using fresh food, artisan cheese, and organic meat to create healthy, innovative, and flavorful plates.

-If you like skiing, you will be happy to know that Denver is pretty close to the most known stations of the United States, Aspen and Vail.
+If you like skiing, you will be happy to know that Denver is pretty close to the most known stations in the United States, Aspen and Vail.

 It’s easy to see why Portland is one of the best cities in the US.

-Make sure of visiting the Japanese Garden and O Lan Su Chinese Garden, both downtown.
-Another Portland curiosity is that a big part of its population are followers of recycling, sustainability, public transport and bikes.
+Make sure to visit the Japanese Garden and O Lan Su Chinese Garden, both downtown.

 The Portland Art Museum, in the heart of the cultural region downtown, is famous for its permanent modern art collections.
 In the popular neighborhood Old Town, people line up to taste the Voodoo Doughnut inventions, with flavors like bacon, cereals, and marshmallows, among others.
 Close to that place is the Portland Saturday Market, the biggest fair of arts and crafts in the United States.

-The city of celebrities like Mr. Obama and Mrs. Oprah Winfrey, Chicago is known for being the land of the blues and jazz, with unique and authentic rhythms.
-The starting point for visiting the city is the Millennium Park, with over 99 thousand square meters of green areas above the train stations.
+Chicago is known as the city of celebrities like Mr. Obama and Mrs. Oprah Winfrey.
+Chicago is also infamous for being the land of blues and jazz, with unique and authentic rhythms.
+The starting point for visiting the city is Millennium Park, with over 99 thousand square meters of green areas above the train stations.

 Another postcard you should not miss is the Cloud Gate, better known as The Bean, created by the designer Anish Kapoor, inspired by liquid mercury.
 Whenever you are looking for a wider vision of the city, head to two of the main skyscrapers; the 360 Chicago (the old John Hancock Observatory) and the Skydeck, the famous Willis Tower.

 No trip to the United States is complete without visiting San Francisco.
-The city breathes life and enchants with its beautiful landscapes.
-I’ll try to resume some of the places that you must visit: the colorful buildings in Valencia Street, neighborhood known for its pre-hispanic inhabitants.
+The city breathes life and enchants it with its beautiful landscapes.
+I’ll try to review some of the places that you must visit, like the colorful buildings in Valencia Street, a neighborhood known for its pre-hispanic inhabitants.

 If you like biking, you can rent a bike and cross the Golden Gate to Sausalito and come back with the Ferry.
-Make sure to go for a ride with the F line that connects the Castro (alternative neighborhood), to Fisherman’s wharf.
-This line has historic trains that come from different cities of the world!
+Make sure to go for a ride with the F line that connects the Castro (alternative neighborhood) to Fisherman’s Wharf.
+This line has historic trains that come from different cities around the world!

-To end up, make a stop at Market Place, this brings together a variety of stores that sell all types of food one can imagine.
-If you like experimenting new flavors, this will be your place.
+To end up, make a stop at Market Place.
+The Market Place brings together a variety of stores that sell all types of food one can imagine.
+If you like experimenting with new flavors, this will be your place.

-Needless to say, the first place you have to hit in town would be Little Havana, to get some Cuban flavor and some much needed Cuban food.
-And while at it, make sure to go salsa dancing and practice my steps.
-I would definitely recommend to spend some quality time toasting in the sun and swimming in the clear waters of Miami Beach.
+While you’re at it, make sure to go salsa dancing and practice my steps.
+And finally, I would definitely recommend spending some quality time soaking in the Florida sun and swimming in the clear waters of Miami Beach.

 Among the places to visit in Seattle, make sure to hit the Space Needle – I am pretty sure you have seen it in all TV shows.
 Pike Place Market is another one, as well as Pioneer Square.
 You should also go to Discovery Park and Lake Union.